Camden County Dinosaur spacer Indian King Tavern Museum

 NEW JERSEY'S UNDERGROUND RAILROAD MYTH-BUSTER

-CAMDEN, N.J. -- Even as it remains one of the nation's most noble episodes of interracial cooperation, the underground railroad has become the subject of an amazing number of distortions and misrepresentations, according to Giles R. Wright, New Jersey's top authority on the region's black history.
+CAMDEN, N.J. -- Even as it remains one of the nation's most noble episodes of interracial cooperation, the underground railroad has become the subject of an amazing number of distortions

-Photo: Hoag Levins.
+Photo: Hoag Levins

-Giles Wright's critique of slave-quilt book.
+DOCUMENT: See Giles Wright's written critique of the controlversial book.

 And the New Jersey Historical Commission is determined to set that record straight, Wright said in a Saturday appearance at the Camden County Historical Society (CCHS).
 The event was co-sponsored by the Camden County Cultural & Heritage Commission (CCCHC).